Aste21/Tetris-Game-In-Pygame/README.md

 # Tetris-Game-In-Pygame
-A project of tetris game made janurary 2023.
+A project of tetris game made January 2023.